wrenby/xisf/README.md

   - Supports `Planar` and `Normal` pixel storage modes
     - Consider not enforcing a read into `Planar`-organized memory: how to associate an image geometry with the array if its shape is no longer an indicator?
 - [x] Data block compression
-  - Not quite at baseline support: doesn't respect the `subblocks` attribute, meaning this implementation is limited to 4GiB files, and doesn't shuffle bytes yet
+  - Not quite at baseline support: doesn't respect the `subblocks` attribute, meaning this implementation is limited to 4GiB files
-  - Byte shuffling is fundamentally the same transformation as turning `Planar` pixel storage into `Normal`, just on the byte level
 - [x] Checksum verification
 - [ ] Make a decent public API instead of leaving everything `pub`
   - `ReadOptions` and `WriteOptions` should probably have Builders to avoid breaking changes if I add something new